-What is particularly dangerous for the diabetics is a heart attack, as it often runs painlessly, being not noticed by patients, due to the also occurring diabetic neuropathy.
-60 % of diabetics die from cardiovascular disease.
+Myocardial infarction is particularly dangerous for the diabetics as it often occurs painlessly, unnoticed by the patients, due to the concurrent diabetic neuropathy.
+60% of the diabetics die from cardiovascular disease.

-Regular cardiovascular controls, in addition to the blood glucose monitoring, are essential preventive measures in diabetic patients.
+Reducing the cardiovascular risk factors, in addition to the blood glucose monitoring, are essential preventive measures in diabetic patients.
 Such factors as obesity, lack of exercise, smoking, and alcohol contribute to the development of macroangiopathy and should be largely eliminated.
-Hypertension and elevated blood lipids are other risk factors for the blood vessels to be damaged, and they need to be treated.
-What is also useful for patients is the administration of anticoagulants that prevent the formation of thrombi.
+Hypertension and hyperlipidemia are other risk factors that need to be appropriately managed.
+The administration of anticoagulants is also useful to prevent the formation of thrombi.

 The new blood vessels can grow even in the vitreous humor.
-However, it is quite dangerous as they are very unstable; there appear microaneurysms which often rupture, causing bleeding in the eye.
+However, it is quite dangerous as they are very unstable and may cause bleeding in the eye.
 If the newly formed blood vessels do not lead to any vision problems, or there appear slight ones, then we deal with non-proliferative retinopathy.
 If increased bleeding into the vitreous humor and a lot of new blood vessels do cause problems, it is called proliferative retinopathy.
 The consequences range from blurred vision to retinal detachment, glaucoma, and blindness.

 Treatment of diabetic retinopathy

-Diabetic retinopathy is primarily treated by laser.
-Laser therapy should be conducted as soon as neovascularization or vitreous hemorrhages have occurred.
-The corticosteroid medication Dexamethasone may also positively affect a diabetic macular edema.
-However, it must be repeatedly injected into the vitreous humor.
+Diabetic retinopathy is primarily treated by laser therapy.
+It should be performed as soon as neovascularization or vitreous hemorrhage has occurred.
+The intravitreal corticosteroids (dexamethasone, triamcinolone, and fluocinolone) positively affect a diabetic macular edema.

-Angiogenesis inhibitors such as Pegaptanib and Bevacizumab directly block vessel growth-promoting substances in the eye, which can thus lead to the swelling of the central retina.
+Angiogenesis inhibitors such as Pegaptanib and Bevacizumab directly block vessel growth-promoting substances (VEGF) in the eye that lead to swelling of the central retina.
 They are often repeatedly injected in the eye at intervals of a few weeks.

 Diabetic nephropathy is divided into five progressive stages which asymptomatically run at the beginning, being partially reversible.
 However, they eventually lead to irreversible damage.
 Depending on the stage, we may observe different symptoms; therefore, corresponding therapeutic measures are necessary to be taken.
-In the first place, however, normoglycemia and normotonia are treatment goals in all the stages.
+In the first place, however, euglycemia and normotension are the primary treatment goals in all the stages.

-The renal failure appearing in stage 5 is no longer reversible: the filtration performance is dramatically reduced, and pathological creatinine values are detectable in blood.
-At this stage, hypertension usually occurs.
+Stage 5 is “renal failure”, which is an irreversible stage.
+The filtration performance is dramatically reduced, and pathological creatinine values are detectable in blood.
 Since the renal failure is irreversible, only dialysis and renal transplantation remain as therapeutic measures.